 Tate’s conservation team investigate whether Picasso completed this painting in a day

-Listen to the story behind one of Picasso’s most famous artworks in the Tate collection.
+Discover the story behind one of Picasso’s best known artworks in Tate's collection

 Television presenter and writer Dawn O'Porter takes us on a whistle-stop tour of nudity in art, from its origins ...